Pushovers? Arteta's Arsenal rip up the script with dramatic draw at Chelsea | Goal.com

 The goal was reward for the Gunners' resistance, too, but it was also reward for Arteta's adventurous approach.
 In the aftermath of Luiz’s dismissal, he was going to replace the teenager with Rob Holding.
 The centre-back was stripped off and ready to come on.

 However, at the last moment, Arteta changed his mind.
-Holding was set back to the bench and Martinelli stayed on.
+Holding was sent back to the bench and Martinelli stayed on.

 “I was thinking about that, but I don’t want to send that message to the team,” Arsenal’s head coach admitted after the game.